EntEthAlliance/EEA-Trusted-Reward-Token/README.md

 ### Sharing

-EEA Tokens that have not been redeemed can be transfered to any member organization
+EEA Tokens that have not been redeemed can be transfered to any member organization.

 ### Initial Reward Token Distribution

 Initial token amount is 0.
 No tokens are initially distributed.
 Tokens are created or destroyed (burned) based on validated submission of (not) completed actions.

-### Positive Creation of Reward Tokens
+### Setting the Option Values

-Any defined EAA activity that is deemed appropriate to earn tokens.
-Amount of tokens earned are currently initial suggestion and will be added later.
+Any defined EAA activity that is deemed appropriate to earn tokens can create a Token Option.
+The option has initial settings for positive and negative vesting.

 Initial Suggested List: